adamsilver/fdpb/01-Register.md

 Conventionally speaking, we should style errors in red.
 But, to support those who can't see (the full range of) colour, we'll need to ensure the summary is prominent without it.
 We'll use a short but prominent heading.

-As is often the case with inclusive design patterns, this helps everyone—not just those who can't see colour.
+As is often the case with inclusive design patterns, what helps a minority of users often helps everyone else too.
+In this case a prominent heading helps everyone, not just those with poor vision.

 Here's what it looks like: